information

 This annual exhibition showcases the creativity and artistic achievement of high school artists across Tucson and Pima County.

-The exhibition Our Stories: High School Artists 2025 will be on display at the University of Arizona Museum of Art from February 15 – May 17, 2024.
-High school art teachers are invited to select up to two artworks created by students during the 2024-2025 school year to showcase at the UAMA.
+The next edition of the exhibition Our Stories: High School Artists will go on display in Spring 2026, with artworks submitted in late fall 2025.
+High school art teachers are invited to select up to two artworks created by students during the 2025-2026 school year to showcase at the University of Arizona Museum of Art.
 Multiple teachers from the same school—including non-art teachers for those schools that do not have multiple art teachers—may submit two student artworks each.

 How to Participate